ptoche/piketty/slidify/lectures/Chapter 01/index.md

     **National Wealth = Private Wealth + Public Wealth**

 - Public wealth in rich countries is negligible or negative.
-- The boundary between public and private is not always clear.
+- The boundary between public and private is not always clear: some sectors depend greatly on public subsidies (education, health), on public purchases (military–industrial complex).
+The public may share ownership and control with private entities (tolls, railways, dams).

 ---